-MIND will operate as an investment strategy that is managed by an artificial intelligence.
-This system is able to work out investment patterns by analysing a range of data from fifty investment metrics on a range of subjects including money flow and relative six month performance.
-In short the idea is that MIND is an artificial intelligence that acts as both investment manager and analyst.
+MIND will operate as an investment strategy that is managed by artificial intelligence.
+This system is able to work out investment patterns by analyzing a range of data from fifty investment metrics on a range of subjects including money flow and relative six-month performance.
+In short, the idea is that MIND is an artificial intelligence that acts as both investment manager and an analyst.

 When championing the use of artificial intelligence over human beings the main advantage is often identified as efficiency.
 In the business world, this sees companies being able to maximize both output and profit while slashing costs.
 This is commonly seen in factory work where robots can easily outperform human beings.